High Fructose Corn Syrup (HFCS) has been in our food supply for over 40 years. In the last twenty years, it has become ubiquitous.

 HFCS and cancer

-A recent study at the University of California showed that cancer cells can readily metabolize fructose to increase proliferation.
+A study at the University of California showed that cancer cells can readily metabolize fructose to increase proliferation.
 This could have major importance for cancer patients who include refined fructose in their diet.
 The study also suggests that reducing refined fructose intake may disrupt cancer growth.

 This is particularly interesting to me, since one of my pet peeves is that very little attention is paid to diet during many conventional cancer treatments.